lohitpt252003/frontend-for-annaforces/app/README.md

 ### Caching

-The application uses `localStorage` to cache submission details.
-When a user visits a submission detail page, the data is fetched from the backend and stored in `localStorage`.
-Subsequent visits to the same submission page will load the data from the cache, improving performance.
-The caching logic is encapsulated in the `src/components/cache` component.
+To enhance performance and avoid re-fetching data, the application employs a robust caching strategy.
+To overcome the storage limitations of `localStorage`, the application now uses **IndexedDB** for all API response caching, managed via the `idb-keyval` library.
+This provides a much larger storage capacity, preventing errors related to storage limits.

+-   **Authentication Data:** User authentication information (like JWT tokens) is stored in `localStorage` for quick and synchronous access.
+-   **API Responses:** All other cached data, such as submission details, problem details, and contest information, is stored in IndexedDB.

+The caching logic is encapsulated in the `src/components/cache` directory, with a dedicated module for each type of cached data.

 ### Recent Frontend Enhancements